RoboSDK/Flow/README.md

 	- Notation:  `()->R`
 	- Example: In C++ this is a `R()` function, or any other process that emulates the behavior

-3. *Consumer* - A consumer is an operation with at least one dependency and nothing depends on it.
+3. *Consumer* - A receiver is an operation with at least one dependency and nothing depends on it.
 	- Notation:  `(A)`
 	- Example: In C++ this is a `void(auto&&... args)` function, or any other process that emulates the behavior